V1r14thu5/adversarial-data-analytics/README.md

-Adversarial Data Analytics in LLM-Augmented Pipelines Measuring Structural Inference Leakage in RAG-Enabled Enterprise Systems

-Conceptual Framework · Research Proposal · Enterprise Security
+Adversarial Data Analytics in LLM-Augmented Pipelines Measuring Structural Inference Leakage in RAG-Enabled Enterprise Systems Conceptual Framework · Research Proposal · Enterprise Security

+By Nuno Lopes

 The Problem
-When enterprises deploy LLMs with RAG (Retrieval-Augmented Generation), they face a new class of information leakage: Structural Inference Leakage Reconstruction (SILR).
-Even with redacted documents, attackers can exploit document templates, retrieval of similar content, and LLM priors to partially reconstruct sensitive information.
+When enterprises deploy LLMs with Retrieval-Augmented Generation (RAG), they face a new class of information leakage: Structural Inference Leakage Reconstruction (SILR).
+Even with redacted documents, attackers can exploit:

+Document templates and structure

+Retrieval of similar content from the RAG corpus

+Language priors of powerful LLMs

+...to partially reconstruct sensitive information.

-This isn't about models "blurting out secrets"—it's about document design and pipeline architecture creating predictable vulnerabilities.
+This isn't about models "blurting out secrets"—it's about document design and pipeline architecture creating predictable, measurable vulnerabilities.

 What This Project Is
 A conceptual framework proposing that information leakage in LLM-augmented systems should be treated as a measurable analytics property of pipelines, not just a model training issue.

-We introduce:
+Key Concepts

-SILR (Structural Inference Leakage Reconstruction): The core vulnerability concept
+SILR (Structural Inference Leakage Reconstruction): The core vulnerability where document structure + retrieval + LLM inference enables reconstruction

-SLI (Structural Leakage Index): A proposed metric for scoring document vulnerability
+SLI (Structural Leakage Index): A proposed metric for scoring how vulnerable a document/pipeline is to reconstruction

-NASC (Noise-to-Adversary Separation Coefficient): Monitoring unusual extraction patterns
+NASC (Noise-to-Adversary Separation Coefficient): Monitoring query/response patterns to detect unusual extraction attempts

-Practical protocols for measuring and mitigating reconstruction risks
+Practical Protocols: Methods for measuring and mitigating reconstruction risks in enterprise settings

 Current Status
-This is a conceptual/framework proposal.
-All metrics and formulas are hypothetical and require empirical validation, we welcome:
+IMPORTANT: This is a conceptual/framework proposal

+All metrics, formulas, and thresholds presented here are hypothetical and require empirical validation.
+This repository documents:

+Proposed vulnerability models

+Theoretical metrics and measurement approaches

+Defense strategies for discussion

+We welcome:

 Collaborators for experimental validation

-Real-world case studies
+Real-world case studies from enterprise deployments

-Feedback from enterprise security/data teams
+Feedback from security, data, and risk teams

+Repository Structure

+--> Pending Update